Staff

 Rasheedah Crawley, Marketing Chair | Franklinton Market

 Rasheedah Crawley is a qualified, goal, and profit-driven creative with expertise in marketing and retail brand management.
 Ms. Crawley earned her Bachelor of Arts in Humanities with a focus on African American Studies, Communication, and Journalism from The Ohio State University while participating in the CELIA Jardin des Culture Accelerated French Language and Culture Program.
 Rasheedah has driven increased profits, brand recognition, and client relationships, both in person and online, for Magnolia Records, Fringe Boutique, Now It's Dark Publications, Dale Enterprises LLC, and Epsilon.
 As the Support Services Coordinator with Epsilon since 2013, she oversees 60 marketing associates and has earned 13 Pass It On recognitions spanning all available categories.
 She currently serves as the Act as Initiate committee lead, community outreach lead, and brand advocate.
 In 2022, Rasheedah and her business partner Tamieka Cobb opened Franklinton Market, the District's first convenience store.
-Her interest in advocacy is inspired by her mother who encouraged philanthropy and volunteer work from an early age.
+Her interest in advocacy is inspired by her mother who encouraged philanthropy and volunteer work from an early age. |

-Craig Diaz, Development Chair | Equitas Health
+Craig Diaz, Development Chair |

 Craig Diaz is a passionate community leader who has raised millions of dollars in funding to support non-profit missions across Central Ohio.
-He currently serves as the Senior Director of Development for Equitas Health, a non-profit community healthcare system in Ohio focused on serving the LGBTQ+ community, those affected by HIV/AIDS, and medically underserved people.
+He served as the Senior Director of Development for Equitas Health, a non-profit community healthcare system in Ohio focused on serving the LGBTQ+ community, those affected by HIV/AIDS, and medically underserved people.
 Craig enjoys building authentic relationships to bring people together to raise critical funds, uplift the important work of non-profit organizations, and help all those in need.
 He is excited to be involved in the remarkable impact that FAD continues to make for artists and creative spaces in Franklinton and across the city.
-Craig is the proud father of his 4-year-old daughter Izzy and enjoys taking her to COSI, the Columbus Zoo, and adventures throughout Columbus.
+Craig is the proud father of his 4-year-old daughter Izzy and enjoys taking her to COSI, the Columbus Zoo, and adventures throughout Columbus. |

-Tina Eisenbrandt | Artist; Galls, LLC (Franklinton Resident)
+Tina Eisenbrandt, Franklinton Fridays Chair | Artist; Galls, LLC (Franklinton Resident)

 Erin Gibbons | Franklin County Board of Elections (Franklinton Resident)

-Kris Howell | 400 Square; Artist & Fabricator (Franklinton Resident)
+Kris Howell | Artist & Fabricator (Franklinton Resident)

 Dean Monnin | Jones Lang LaSalle